Stuart Fairchild Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 15th-ranked team ERA among all league pitching staffs (4.19).
+- The Cardinals' 4.25 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to surrender the seventh-fewest home runs in baseball (63 total, one per game).
+- The Cardinals surrender the seventh-fewest home runs in baseball (63 total, one per game).

-- Mikolas (4-2) takes the mound for the Cardinals in his 14th start of the season.
-He has a 3.74 ERA in 74 2/3 innings pitched, with 60 strikeouts.
+- Wainwright makes the start for the Cardinals, his seventh of the season.
+He is 2-1 with a 5.97 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander went five innings against the Pittsburgh Pirates, giving up two earned runs while surrendering 10 hits.
+- The right-hander last appeared on Tuesday against the Texas Rangers, when he went 5 1/3 innings, allowing three earned runs while giving up eight hits.

+- The 41-year-old has amassed an ERA of 5.97, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents have a .326 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.